octue/octue-sdk-python/docs/getting_started/creating_services.md

     The repository must be created in the same GitHub account used for your Twined service network.
 See [this issue](https://github.com/octue/octue-sdk-python/issues/740) for more details.

-Create a GitHub repository for the service.
+Create a git repository for the service in the GitHub account linked to the Twined service network.
 Clone this repository to your computer and checkout a new branch called `add-new-service`.
-Replace `<handle>` with your GitHub account handle.
+Replace `<handle>` with the handle of the GitHub account.

 ```shell
 git clone https://github.com/<handle>/example-service.git